David Crawford (astronomer)

-David Livingstone Crawford (born 1931) is an American astronomer.
+David Livingstone Crawford (1931 – July 22, 2024) was an American astronomer.

-Crawford has a doctorate in astronomy from the University of Chicago and worked most of his scientific career at Kitt Peak National Observatory in Tucson, Arizona, and the National Optical Astronomical Observatories, where he is emeritus astronomer.
+Crawford had a doctorate in astronomy from the University of Chicago and worked most of his scientific career at Kitt Peak National Observatory in Tucson, Arizona, and the National Optical Astronomical Observatories, where he was emeritus astronomer.
 He co-founded the International Dark-Sky Association with Tim Hunter in 1988.
 He won the 2010 Clifford W. Holmes Award for popularizing astronomy.
+Due to his life-long efforts advocating for dark skies and against light pollution he is regarded as one of the greatest environmentalists of the late 20th and early 21st centuries.

 Asteroid (7327) Crawford is named after him.

+Crawford died on July 22, 2024, at the age of 93.